 Compare this to the traditional rappel method, where the last person waiting to rap rigs up completely on their own, with no one there to give them a safety check.
-This risk can be increased when an inexperienced rappeler is the last person heading down, which is typical in a two person team - the most experienced person would almost always go first, to find and rig the lower anchor, or to give a fireman’s belay to the second person down.
+This risk can be increased when an inexperienced rappeler is the last person heading down, which is typical in a two person team - the most experienced person would almost always go first, to decluster the ropes, find and rig the lower anchor, or to give a fireman’s belay to the second person down.
 That’s a reason why guides like this method.

 Here’s one other interesting safety consideration.
-If the first person down ties the end of the rope into their belay loop, there is no way that they can rappel at the end of the rope strands.
+If the first person down ties one end of the rope into their belay loop, there is no way that they can rappel at the end of the two rope strands.
 This is because the second person waiting to rappel at the top has the rope essentially locked off in their rappel device.
 This means that the first person down does not have to tie a knot in the end of the strand, which is one less thing to worry about potentially getting stuck.

 A pre-rigged rappel improves speed.